dell/csm-docs/content/docs/csidriver/features/powerscale.md

   IsiPath: "/ifs/data/csi"
   # AccessZone groupnet service IP.
 Update AzServiceIP in values.yaml if different than isiIP.
   #AzServiceIP : 192.168.2.1
-  # When a PVC is being created, it takes the storage class' value of "storageclass.rootClientEnabled",
+  # When a PVC is being created, it takes the storage class' value of "storageclass.rootClientEnabled"
-  # which  determines, when a node mounts the PVC, in NodeStageVolume, whether to add the k8s node to
+  # which  determines (when a node mounts the PVC, in NodeStageVolume) whether to add the k8s node to
   # the "Root clients" field (when true) or "Clients" field (when false) of the NFS export
   RootClientEnabled: "false"
   # Name of PowerScale cluster where pv will be provisioned